danieltannn/ITP_24/Obfuscation/README.md

 | Test 1 | 3.876 seconds  |
 | Test 2 | 3.163 seconds  |
 | Test 3 | 3.228 seconds  |

-# Findings and explanation
-## Proctoring Script
-Since the purpose of obfuscating this script is to make it unreadable as a whole and hard to decode and translate.
-I did not bother with obfuscating tokens which will look into the script and obfuscate every powershell command based on their types as stated. (command, argument, variable, etc).

-However I will be obfuscating the comments.

-Instead I will be using the String Obfuscation along side the Encoding Obfuscation to encode and transform the protoring script into an unreadable format so in the event when a student got a hold onto the script, they would not be able to read it and easily decode and translate the script.